IMPRESSIONS: ODC/Dance's "boulders and bones" with Zoë Keating at BAM

 In the first movement of the piece, the cast relates the construction process of Culvert Cairn, using props as well as their own bodies to create structures.
 Two dancers crouch around a pile of sticks.
 As the lights dim, the couple deliberately places the sticks on top of one another to create a fragile structure, which eventually gets demolished.
 Behind them, a time-lapse video of the construction process of Culvert Cairn is projected.
 Later, it is lifted to reveal the rest of the cast.

 This movement swells with energy.
-A leggy duet between Tegan Schwab and Jeremy Smith creatively twists traditional ballet partnering.
-Schwab slides her chin down Smith’s outstretched arm while slowly falling towards him.
+A leggy duet between Josie G. Sadan and Jeremy Smith creatively twists traditional ballet partnering.
+Sadan slides her chin down Smith’s outstretched arm while slowly falling towards him.

 Natasha Johnson is the troublemaker.
 As the rest of the cast stands frozen in a one-legged balance, she whirls behind them, plowing into a dancer on stage left.
 One by one, she manipulates them until the entire line has come to life.